11 Key Principles to Build Scalable Frontend Projects

 That said, scalability is not merely a decision but a set of practices that should align with each other day in and day out to finally be a success.
 This article includes 11 software development principles that are tried and tested by industry experts to significantly improve the speed and performance of web applications without requiring sea changes.

-Editor’s note: If you’re in search of professionals to scale your web applications, do browse through Simform’s custom web app development offerings.
+Editor’s note: If you’re in search of professionals to scale your frontend projects, do browse through Simform’s frontend development offerings.

 But, first things first.
 Let’s understand what a scalable front-end application means in the world of web app development.